NiklasElsaesser/FaceBias/README.md

 - Pooling
 - Fully connected

 The **Convolutional** layer applies one or more filters to an input (image).
-The filter is a matrix of integers used on a subset of the input, the same size as the filter.
-This layer distinguishes CNNs from other neural networks.[6]
+The filter is a matrix of integers used on a subset of the input, the same size as the filter.[6]
+The convolutional layer can futhermore extract local features and needs less parameters than a dense layer.[9]
 ![CNN architecture](assets/CNNs.png)[7]

-The **Pooling** layer reduces the dimensionality of the input features and therefore the complexity of the model, also shown in the picture above.[6]
+The **Pooling** layer reduces the dimensionality of the input features and therefore the complexity of the model and follows each convolutional layer.
+Additionally the pooling layer is used to reduce the convolutional layers output to avoid overfitting.
+The pooling layer is also shown in the picture above.[6]
+[9]

-In the **Fully Connected** layer the neurons have complete connection to all activations from the previous layers.[6]
+In the **Fully Connected** (FC) layer, at least one, the neurons have complete connection to all activations from the previous layers.[6]
 The result is that every portion of the output is linked to the input via the *Convolutional* layer.[7]
+The FC layer aggregates the global information and returns a vector in the size of the number of categories.
+[6]

-*testing*
+*testing*\
 [bias_testing.ipynb](bias_testing.ipynb)